moding-il/bizdoc.core/README.md

 </xsl>
 ```

+In startup.cs services.AddBizDoc(), set BodyTemplate to your xslt file path.

 > Study the schama to learn about the structure of the XML representing document data.

-> Some limitations apply to data models to allow them to be serialized as XML.
+Some limitations may apply to data models to allow them to be serialized as XML.
 Annotate your model with _XmlIgnore_, _XmlAttribute_, _XmlArray_ and _XmlArrayItem_ to control the XML structure.

-In startup.cs services.AddBizDoc(), set BodyTemplate to your xslt file path.

-You can pass data to CustomData node by overriding the GetCustomData() method on your form object.
+You can pass data to XML CustomData node by overriding the GetCustomData() method of your form server-side object.

-### Provide a custom Identity Manager
+### Provide a Custom Identity Manager

-Create new class in your project and make it implement _BizDoc.Core.Identity.IIdentityManager_ and _BizDoc.Core.Identity.ISignInProvider_.
+Create new class in your project implementing _BizDoc.Core.Identity.IIdentityManager_ and _BizDoc.Core.Identity.ISignInProvider_ interfaces.
-Register each of them separately in _startup.cs_ as scoped service for the respective interface, prior to calling AddBizDoc().
+Register each of them separately in _startup.cs_ as scoped service for the respective interface.

 ### Customizing built-in objects

-BizDoc has several built-in objects, such as widgets and reports.
+BizDoc built-in objects, such as widgets and reports, can be overriden to alter their behaviour.
-You can choose to change an object behavior by creating your own object and overrding its behaviour.

 ```c#
 public class MyDepartmentsCompare: DepartmentsCompareBase {